 When thinking of S&C area, the first events that come to mind are seminars and conferences, yet the S&C area is not only limited to the events indicated in its name.
-This Key Area consists of scientific events and Study Visits, Institutional Visits and ELSA Delegations.
-Whatever is written in this part of the Handbook, it is defined with regards to the general understanding in ELSA, however you should remember that the definitions of such events can vary between countries and academic cultures, it is possible that for the event to be a seminar or a conference in your area, other elements will be taken into account by the academic staff or university rules.
+This Key Area consists of academic events and a variety of projects - study visits, institutional visits, ELSA Law Schools, ELSA Webinars Academy and ELSA Delegations.
+Whatever is written in this part of the Handbook, it is defined with regards to the general understanding in ELSA, however you should remember that the definitions of such events can vary between countries and academic cultures, it is possible that for the event to be a seminar or a conference in your area, other elements will be considered by the academic staff or university rules.
 Also, you should always keep in mind that the only limit for your creativity is the sky!

-When organising any S&C event, organisers should remember that ELSA is not only about legal education per se, our aim is also to promote cultural diversity and international cooperation.
+Organising any S&C event, the organisers should remember that ELSA is not only about legal education per se, our aim is also to promote cultural diversity and international cooperation.
 Each S&C event has the opportunity to do that, it does not matter whether the project is local, national or international.